ForrestChew/Loan-Marketplace/README.md

 4. Etherscan API Key - https://etherscan.io/myapikey

 # Setup steps <br>

-_Note:
+*Note:
-This setup is done using the Rinkeby Testnet, but any EVM compatible blockchain will work._ <br>
+This setup is done using the Rinkeby Testnet, but any EVM compatible blockchain will work*
 <br>

 ### 1) Create Moralis server on the Rinkeby Test network: <br>